Wildlander-mod/Support/Docs/FAQ.md

 If you find interiors too dark using Lizzy's lighting preferences, you can adjust the  Ambientcolourfilteramountinterior as below (weather pane).
 I find values between 0.25 for "poor" weather considtions and 0.6 for good weather conditions give the best lighting.
 ![img](https://cdn.discordapp.com/attachments/348579473727160321/862377095372079154/enb_2021_07_07_17_58_17_35.png)

+I also adjust my lighting based on the conditions i'm playing in so if you find nights too light - you can adjust the field EENE Cal Offset Night in the enbeffect tab in game from the enb shift + enter menu. if i'm playing in daytime I reduce mine to 0.06, if i'm playing at night i set it to 0.12.

 For Nighteye Settings
 [ENNE NightEye Settings](https://www.reddit.com/r/ultimateskyrim/comments/bpk1js/adjusting_night_eyeeene_for_better_visibility/)